WeiweiBian/analysis_CHIP/README.md

 ```
 ## Step 3: Peak calling by MACS3.

-The first attempt resulted in 0 peak and the following warning messages:
+The first attempt resulted in 0 peaks and the following warning messages:
 ```
-WARNING @ 18 Dec 2023 00:32:51: [524 MB] #2 MACS3 needs at least 100 paired peaks at + and - strand to build the model, but can only find 0!
+WARNING @ 18 Dec 2023 00:32:51: [524 MB] #2 MACS3 needs at least 100 paired peaks at + and - strand to
+build the model, but can only find 0!
 Please make your MFOLD range broader and try again.
 If MACS3 still can't build the model, we suggest to use --nomodel and --extsize 147 or other fixed number instead.
 WARNING @ 18 Dec 2023 00:32:51: [524 MB] #2 Process for pairing-model is terminated!
 ```
 I followed the issue [#353](https://github.com/macs3-project/MACS/issues/353) by adding options as "--nomodel --extsize 200" to get results.

-All the results from this step is uploaded in the folder `peak calling`.
+All the results from this step are uploaded in the folder `peak calling`.